Cross-Program

 Institutional Controls – IC

 Institutional controls (IC) are non-engineered instruments, such as administrative and legal controls, that help minimize the potential for human exposure to contamination and protect the integrity of a remedial action.
 ICs can reduce exposure to contamination by limiting land or resource use and guide human behavior at a site.
-ICs are primarily used when residual contamination remains onsite at levels that does … View Data Exchange »
+ICs are primarily used when residual contamination remains onsite …View Data Exchange »

 Pollution Prevention Reporting

 The Colorado Department of Public Health and Environment (CDPHE), the Pacific Northwest Pollution Prevention Resource Center (PPRC), the Pollution Prevention Resource Exchange Network (P2Rx), the National Pollution Prevention Roundtable, and the Environmental Protection Agency, entered into a cooperative agreement to exchange regional and national Pollution Prevention (P2) measurement data.
-The project is a collaborative process involving CDPHE and the eight national P2Rx … View Data Exchange »
+The project is a collaborative process involving CDPHE and …View Data Exchange »

-Substance Registry System – SRS
+Substance Registry Services – SRS

 The Substance Registry Services (SRS) is the U.S. Environmental Protection Agency’s (EPA) central registry for information about regulated and monitored substances.
-The system provides a common basis for identification of chemicals, biological organisms, and other substances listed in environmental statutes and EPA data systems, as well as substances of interest from other sources, such as other federal agencies or international organizations.
-States … View Data Exchange »
+The SRS provides a common basis for identification of chemicals, biological organisms, and other substances listed in environmental statutes and EPA data systems, as well as substances of interest from other sources, such as other Federal agencies or …View Data Exchange »

 Toxics Release Inventory – TRI

-The Toxics Release Inventory is an EPA program enacted as part of the Emergency Planning and Community Right to Know Act (EPCRA) of 1986.
-Every year, tens of thousands of facilities in the United States submit reports to EPA and the States on releases and transfers of certain toxic chemicals.
-The primary Web-based reporting tool used by facilities to report their toxic … View Data Exchange »
+The Toxics Release Inventory (TRI) is an EPA program enacted as part of the Emergency Planning and Community Right to Know Act (EPCRA) of 1986.
+Every year, tens of thousands of facilities in the United States submit reports to EPA and the States on releases and other waste management of certain toxic chemicals.
+Facilities are required to use the Toxics Release …View Data Exchange »